AdamAdonyi/Pixel-Pathology/README.md

 ## LIME (Local Interpretable Model-agnostic Explanations) - code included to the repo
 The LIME implementation:

-Uses 'quickshift' segmentation algorithm to divide images into interpretable segments Generates 500 perturbed samples per image to understand local behavior Identifies the top features contributing to classification decisions Visualizes segment-level importance with color-coded heatmaps
+- Uses 'quickshift' segmentation algorithm to divide images into interpretable segments.
+- Generates 500 perturbed samples per image to understand local behavior.
+- Identifies the top features contributing to classification decisions.
+- Visualizes segment-level importance with color-coded heatmaps.

 ## SHAP (SHapley Additive exPlanations) - code is not shown